rjwuw26/Personal-AI-Website/README.md

 Running the Project - Below are two viable options for running this project locally

-Option One: Demo Mode
+Option One:

-This mode lets anyoneinstantly try the website without needing a Hugging Face account or heavy model files.
+Demo Mode - This mode lets anyone instantly try the website without needing a Hugging Face account or heavy model files.

-1.
+1. Download the files from GitHub and extract anywhere on your computer.
+Open 'backend' folder in VS Code, terminal, or any workspace.

+2. (Optionl) Create a virtual environment:

+     python -m venv venv

+   To activate:

+     Windows:
+       venv\Scripts\activate
+     Linux:
+       source venv/bin/activate

+3. Install dependencies - Inside the "backend" folder, run:

+     pip install -r requirements.txt